 Type C Personality

-Which personality trait is the defendant?
+Which personality trait is the defendant in the cartoon?
 Her purse matches her blouse and her bracelet and hair match her shoes.
 Does that give you any clues?

 Which personality type is the judge?
-Does the piece of paper randomly lying on his desk or the lack of a tie give you any hints?
+Does the piece of paper randomly lying on his desk, or the lack of a tie provide valuable hints?

 Simple observations tell you more than you think.

 The Type C Personality is strongly influenced by common sense and logic.
-It’s pretty easy to spot them.
+They are often the easiest to spot.
 They are the ones on the sidewalk that are looking where they step and not talking.

 With the rise of the internet, they have added information power to their arsenal.

-If you are interested in what makes the C Types tick, click on the Read More link below.
+If you are interested in what makes the C Types tick, click on the link below.

 1. Intelligence.
 This is the innate ability to solve problems and understand observations by employing common sense and logic.

 Common Sense is defined as sound and prudent judgment based on a simple perception of the facts.
 Common sense has been around since humans first walked the earth.
-It is not based on education, although education may be considered the Yoga for the brain.
+It is not based on education, although education may be considered exercises for the brain.